Parameter free Hubble constant from the quadruply lensed quasar SDSS J1004 + 4112: Lens model results

 \subsection{Predicted time-delay for image E}

-Image E has no measured time delay (with respect to image C).
-This will eventually be measured in the future.
+Each of the lens models described in the previous subsection gives a prediction for the image E time-delay for a canonical Hubble constant $H_0= 70\SI{}{\kilo\meter\per\second\per\mega\parsec}$.
+Thus, by re-scaling the predicted time delays to the value of the Hubble constant measured, $H_0= 74\SI{}{\kilo\meter\per\second\per\mega\parsec}$ (see Section 5), we can obtain a predicted time-delay with respect to image C of $3200\pm200$ days.
+This is approximately 1 year longer than the expected value reported in \cite{For_s_Toribio_2022}, who obtained a predicted time delay of about 8 years.

-Each of the lens models described in the previous subsection, gives a prediction for the image E time-delay.
-Assuming a Hubble constant $H_0= 74\SI{}{\kilo\meter\per\second\per\mega\parsec}$ (see next section), one obtains a predicted time-delay with respect to image C of $3200\pm200$ days.
-This is approximately 1 year more than the value predicted by \cite{For_s_Toribio_2022}, which obtained a predicted time delay of about 8 years.
+A robust determination of the time delay of image E (with respect to image C) would play an important role since this measurement would significantly improve the precision in the estimation of the Hubble constant.
+However, image E is very faint.
+This means that the typical magnification ratio between images D and E is $\mu_D/\mu_E \sim 30$ (with a great variation among different models) and, consequently, it is reasonable to assume that image E is about 30 times fainter than image D at optical wavelengths (neglecting possible extinction and microlensing effects).
+Hence, if the $r$-band magnitude of D is $\sim$21 \citep[see Table 1 of][]{munoz2022longest}, the expected $r$-band magnitude of D would be $\sim$24.7 mag.
+Additionally, E is located in a bright and crowded sky region, so it seems extremely difficult to build its optical light curve from current facilities.